rubrikinc/welcome-to-rubrik-build/maintainers/guide/pull-requests.md

    * Ping the assignee by email (many of us have publicly available email addresses).

    * If you're a member of the organization ping the [team](https://github.com/orgs/rubrikinc/teams) (via @team-name) that works in the area you're submitting code.
+Typically, this will be the [Build team](https://github.com/orgs/rubrikinc/teams/build).

 ## Closing Pull Requests